UPDATED August 13th, 2021

 How will I be supported with my own personal wellness?

 Life during a pandemic is stressful.
 Being a successful student means taking care of yourself first.
 To learn more about the importance of health and wellness and hear the strategies that have helped current students stay on track, visit https://wellness.uoguelph.ca/shine-this-year

 If you are feeling lonely, disconnected, or just want someone to talk to please connect with your Residence Assistant.
 They are here to help and will be able to share some strategies to help you meet others or some of the many resources available on campus.

 What if I feel unwell?

-If you are not feeling great and think you may be experiencing symptoms of COVID-19, we encourage you to complete the self-screening questionnaire here or via the SafeGryph App and follow the guidelines provided therein.
-Connect with your Residence Assistant and let them know, they will be able to follow-up with you and ensure you are supported and connected to the resources available.
+If you are not feeling well and think you may be experiencing symptoms of COVID-19, we encourage you to complete the self-screening questionnaire here or via the SafeGryph App and follow the guidelines provided therein.
+Please contact the University of Guelph COVID Call Centre at 519-824-4120 ext.
+53906 (Mon-Fri, 8:30-4:30pm) or e-mail firstname.lastname@example.org (after hours) and connect with your Residence Assistant and let them know, they will be able to follow-up with you and ensure you are supported and connected to the resources available.